Visit to Saxlingham Hall Nursing Home

 Each year, a School Council is elected consisting of a Chairperson, Secretary and Spokespeople from each year group.

-The councils meet regularly, sharing views from across the school, and seeking to make democratic decisions to improve the school for everyone!
+An Eco Council is also elected with representatives across the school.
+The councils meet regularly, sharing views from across the school, and seeking to make democratic decisions to improve the school for everyone.

 In addition to the roles on the School Council and Eco Council, our older pupils enjoy a number of other responsibilities: